pwilmart/talk_to_repo_example/README.md

 ---
 ![Step 21](images_example/Step-21.png)

 We have our presentation hosted on the web in an easy to read format.
-This is a pretty generic method using some basic features of PowerPoint, a little file organization, a little Markdown, Atom, some Git, and Github.
+This is a pretty generic method using some basic features of PowerPoint, a little file organization, a little Markdown, Atom, some basic Git, and Github.

 ---